ebullient/monster-combat/README.md

     # OR
     eval $(minishift docker-env)

+    # Run through all of the sub-projects and build them
-    # This uses dockerBuild from the jib plugin to create an image
+    This uses dockerBuild from the jib plugin to create an image
     # in the local docker registry.
 Feel free to change that up.
-    ./mvnw package
+    ./buildme.sh

     # Depending on your choices, you may have to do a docker push
-    # at this stage, to put that fresh image wherever it needs to go.
+    # at this stage, to put fresh images wherever they need to go.

-    # Now deploy the application (service, deployment, ingress)
+    # Now deploy application metadata (service, deployment, ingress)
     # Verify that the ingress definition will work for your kubernetes cluster
-    kubectl apply -f deploy/monsters/
+    kubectl apply -f deploy/k8s/monsters/
     ```

 So, after all of that, you should be able to do the following and get something interesting in return: